omichde/BOMFeedback/README.md

 A general iOS feedback modul, which helps to show most APP informations, get in contact with the user, promote positiv APP ratings and other stuff - think of it as a more elaborated but concise AboutMe dialog.

-The idea behind this package is to free you as a developer from those tedious administrative areas within your APP (about, copyright, user contact) and at the same time motivate users to positive reviews: it starts with a simple question, wether the user like that APP (and hence could give a positiv review or like to share it) by providing a FAQ in case of problems or engage sharing in case they like it.
+The idea behind this package is to free you as a developer from those tedious administrative areas within your APP (about, copyright, user contact) and at the same time motivate users to positive reviews: it starts with a simple question, wether the user like that APP (and hence could give a positiv review or like to share it) or in case of problems provides a FAQ/email contact.

 # Features